-Wiltshire and Swindon History Centre has a wide range of material that could be useful for the teaching of citizenship including:
+Wiltshire and Swindon History Centre has a wide range of material that can be used for teaching citizenship including:

 - local newspapers from 1760s to the present